timkurvers/valheim-macos/README.md

 3. Run `./build.sh` and follow the instructions.

    > __Note__
-   > The script requires Steam credentials so that Valheim data can be acquired.
+   > The script will ask for Steam credentials so that Valheim data can be acquired.
 As the original
-   > macOS Steam client does not have access to Valheim, this is done via [DepotDownloader].
+   > macOS Steam client does not have access to Valheim, this is done automatically via [DepotDownloader].

+   If you would rather use the Public Test build, run `./build.sh --beta` instead.
+Read the [official Public Test FAQ] to learn more.

 4. Once the build script finishes, verify the presence of `Valheim.app` in the `build` folder.
 5. If you are in dire need of disk space: the contents of the `vendor` folder can be safely deleted at this point.